 It’s actually a gold mine.

 But I can see the possibilities glittering on the horizon.
 And it’s an electric sight.
 I can see my dreams coming true over there.
-Book deals.
-Company ideas.
-Programs that show writers that their dreams aren’t just dreams either.
+And programs that show writers their dreams aren’t just dreams either.

 Here’s what this site has given me that I never dreamed was possible.

 #1 Full-Time Job Offers in the Writing Field

 I won’t tell you who has contacted me with these opportunities for privacy’s sake.
 But I can say that I’ve had requests for interviews and flat offers for jobs arrive in my inbox.
 These are jobs that writers usually have to work up through the ranks for over years.

 But this blog demonstrated my skills well enough that hiring managers have reached out.
 Skills like: writing competence, analytical skills, goal-setting, efficiency, long-term strategic thinking, marketing, and myriad qualities that help me pull off this site.
 This isn’t to brag.
 Because everyone has their skill set.
 And a blog is the perfect place to show them off.